 Elementary pronunciation, vocabulary building, and language structure.
 Listening comprehension, reading, writing, and speaking.
 Language approached through readings and authentic materials from the culture and history of French-speaking countries.
-Intended for students with fewer than 3 years of French in high school.
+Intended for students with zero to two years of French in high school.